 - Eligible for full registration with the GMC

-- 2 years post graduation experience
+- 2 years post graduation clinical experience by the time you start training (can be in any country)

 - Evidence of Foundation Year 2 competences